-Lastly, in order to grow your photography business successfully and sustainable, you need to make sure you market your business.
+Lastly, in order to grow your photography business successfully and sustainably, you need to make sure you market your business.
 When using social media and websites, don’t hold back on running targeted ads.
 Also, work on your local SEO to get higher ranking google local searches.
 This would help you bring new customers who are looking for your service.

 Mistakes to avoid in this journey

-Till now you have managed to learn everything you need to know about starting your own Photography business and grow it.
+Till now you have managed to learn everything you need to know about starting your own Photography business and growing it.
 But here are a few things that you must make sure are checked to avoid any possible mistakes.

 - Cover your important equipment such as camera lights lenses insurances as they are among the highly-priced.
 In case something goes wrong, insurance would be helpful to you.